 The WA State Government has given Landgate responsibility for delivering Strata Reforms to Western Australia.

-The strata reforms aim to make strata better and provide more flexible and sustainable housing options to benefit strata owners, residents, tenants, investors and developers.
+The strata reforms aim to make strata greater and provide flexible and sustainable housing options to benefit strata owners, residents, tenants, investors and developers.

 Making Strata Better